TORSTEN OLAFSSON: The "STANDING WAVES" STORY

 The 'shakuhachi' Japanese bamboo flute album "Standing Waves - Zen Shakuhachi Meditations"

 Producer was Finn Olafsson.
 Sound engineer was Flemming Rasmussen.
+Released in 1983 as the Olafssongs label's 1st production: OLP 001/OMC 001.

 This special website section will focus on the story, the background, of the album, retold by Torsten Olafsson, the shakuhachi player himself, in his own words.